vmiklos/ged2dot/guide/src/installation.md

 - Internally reuses the excellent SVG import filter of LibreOffice, contributed by Fridrich Strba and Thorsten Behrens, so the result can be manually fine-tuned if necessary.
-- Runs on Windows and Linux and macOS.
+- Runs on Windows and Linux.

 You can grap a release binary at [the releases page](https://github.com/vmiklos/ged2dot/releases) -- more on how to to install a LibreOffice extension